ChloeLarroze/ChloeLarroze/README.md

-### Hi there 👋 I'm Chloe, a sophmore engineering student at Ecoles des Mines de St Etienne.
+### Hi there 👋 I'm Chloe, a senior engineering student at Ecoles des Mines de St Etienne.

 <!--